rdamodharan/tamil-stemmer/presentations/ti2013/src/slides.md

 # Snowball

 * String processing language for implementing stemming algorithms
+* Written by Martin Porter (Porter's stemming algorithm fame)
 * Outputs C or Java library
 * Can handle multiple character sets
 * libstemmer which is part of the package is used by many open source projects
-* Tamil stemming algorithm implementation available at [Tamil Stemmer](https://github.com/rdamodharan/tamil-stemmer)
+* Tamil stemming algorithm implementation available at [Tamil Stemmer - GitHub](https://github.com/rdamodharan/tamil-stemmer)

 ---